waikato-ufdl/wai-annotations/README.md

 * `--pretty`: Optional flag for JSON-based formats which tells them to output their JSON files with pretty indentation.
               If not included, JSON files are saved in compact-form instead.
 Formats: `coco`, `vgg`.

+* `--comments`: Optional flag to specify comments to write to the beginning of the annotations files.
+                Formats: `roi`.

 ## Examples

 Create a MS-COCO annotations file for a directory of images and ADAMS report annotations: